Huw Edwards: Criminal conviction

-On 29 July 2024, the Metropolitan Police stated that Edwards had been charged with three counts of making indecent images of children (i.e. receiving digital copies), the legal definition of which includes actions such as downloading images or receiving them through email or social media, even when unsolicited.
+On 29 July 2024, the Metropolitan Police stated that Edwards had been charged with three counts of making indecent images of children, the legal definition of which includes downloading images or receiving them through email or social media, even when unsolicited.
 The charges involved images allegedly shared in a WhatsApp chat between December 2020 and April 2022, comprising six category A images, 12 category B images and 19 category C images.
 Two of the category A images "showed a child aged between about seven and nine".

 Edwards was sent 377 sexual images, of which 41 were indecent images of children, by Alex Williams, a man from Merthyr Tydfil.
 On 15 March 2024, Williams received a 12-month suspended sentence after pleading guilty to possessing and distributing category A, B and C images.
 Edwards was arrested on 8 November 2023, and charged on 26 June 2024 following authorisation from the Crown Prosecution Service.
 He pleaded guilty to all of the charges at Westminster Magistrates' Court on 31 July.

 Following Edwards' conviction, the BBC began removing his appearances from some of its archive footage.
 The Doctor Who episode "Fear Her", featuring his voice, was removed from BBC iPlayer.
 The episode was reinstated months later with a replaced voice performance.
-His voice may be removed from the BBC's coverage of Elizabeth II's funeral and Charles III's coronation.
+It was reported that the BBC were considering removing his voice from the archived coverage of Elizabeth II's funeral and Charles III's coronation.
 A mural of Edwards in his hometown of Llangennech was painted over, and a plaque honouring him at Cardiff Castle was taken down.
 Mark Lawson wrote in The Guardian that Edwards' conviction would "rank as one of the greatest British public plunges from success and celebrity".

 In August 2024, the BBC announced that it had asked Edwards to return more than £200,000 of the salary paid after his arrest in November 2023.
 The Chair of the BBC, Samir Shah, said Edwards had acted in bad faith by continuing to draw his salary.
 On 16 September 2024, Edwards was sentenced to six months in prison, suspended for two years, and placed on the sex offenders' register.
 He was also ordered to attend a sex offender treatment programme and pay £3,128 in costs and victim surcharge.
 Edwards' sentence was calculated by Chief Magistrate Paul Goldspring based on an initial one year imprisonment.
 Three months were deducted for mental health reasons and due to Edwards having no previous convictions.
 A third of the sentence was also deducted due to Edwards' early guilty plea, bringing the sentence down to six months.

 Edwards' defence barrister, Philip Evans, said that his client wished "to apologise to the court" and those he had hurt.